Platelet Rich Plasma PRP Skin Infusion

 Are PRP procedures painful?

-Dr. Walder and her staff are careful to ensure patient comfort during their time in her office.
+Providers and staff at Riverchase Dermatology are careful to ensure patient comfort during their time in the office.
 Topically applied numbing medications like lidocaine will help prevent any painful sensations.
 Additionally, post-procedure icing and drugstore pain medication will help prevent swelling and discomfort.

 How long will it be until results are visible?